-Smarter Futures is a project which provides technical support and training for flour millers, government food control staff, and other stakeholders in Africa with regard to fortification of wheat and maize flour with vitamins and minerals.
-Adding vitamins and minerals to flour is economically viable and cost effective.
-Improving the nutritional value of people’s diets through fortification of flour will improve people’s health and well-being and lead to smarter futures.
+Smarter Futures is a partnership that provides technical support and training for flour millers, government food control staff, and other stakeholders in Africa with regard to fortification of wheat and maize flour, and more recently rice, with vitamins and minerals.
+Adding vitamins and minerals to cereals is economically viable and cost effective.
+Improving the nutritional value of people’s diets through flour and food fortification will improve people’s health and well-being and lead to smarter futures.

-- Helen Keller International (HKI), recognized worldwide as an NGO that combats the causes and consequences of blindness and malnutrition by establishing programs based on evidence and research in vision, health and nutrition.
-HKI contributes financially and “in-kind” to the Smarter Futures project.
+Helen Keller International (HKI), is recognized worldwide as an NGO that combats the causes and consequences of blindness and malnutrition by establishing programs based on evidence and research in vision, health and nutrition.
+HKI contributes “in-kind” to the Smarter Futures project.

 The International Federation for Spina Bifida and Hydrocephalus (IF), is driven by its mission to decrease the birth prevalence of spina bifida and hydrocephalus through primary prevention measures and to improve the quality of life for those living with these disabilities.

 AkzoNobel, a world leader in the production of food grade sodium ironEDTA, the iron compound recommended as the most bioavailable option for whole wheat flours.
 AkzoNobel participates in Smarter Futures through in cash and in kind contributions, which include a new rapid test for ironEDTA in flour.